 - Cook for approximately 5 minutes.

-- Stir in the chicken stock, bring to the boil then cover.
+- Stir in the chicken stock and water, bring to the boil then cover.

 - Simmer for approximately 8 minutes or until the vegetables are tender.
 Add tomatoes and pepper and stir.